-What are the National public holidays in India?
+What are the national public holidays in India?

 Officially, only three holidays are fully covered national public holidays.
-These are Republic Day (January 26), Independence Day (August 15) and Mahatama Gandhi’s Birthday (October 2).
+These are Republic Day (January 26), Independence Day (August 15), and Mahatama Gandhi’s Birthday (October 2).
 If the employee is required to work on that day, the relevant state may increase wages for that day or allow a claim for compensatory leave.
 It is, however, standard for companies to provide 10-12 days paid off for public holidays, depending on which state as different public holidays are celebrated across the country.
-Larger companies will have standardised public holiday schedules across all locations.
+Larger companies will have standardized public holiday schedules across all locations.

-At Shield we offer our employees the choice of 3 different public holiday schedules.
+At Shield, we offer our employees the choice of 3 different public holiday schedules.
 It’s a bit tricky to keep track of but it can be helpful for employees to match against their religious preferences.

-We offer 20 days annual leave and classify the 12 casual leave days in India’s legislative framework as sick days.
+We offer 20 days of annual leave and classify the 12 casual leave days in India’s legislative framework as sick days.

 How to Pay Remote Employees in India